 - Be able to work independently after the initial training.
 However, regular meetings and supervision of the experimental progress, data analysis and statistics are granted.

 - Be meticulous in the preparation and performance of the experiments and documentation of the results.

 - Have successfully completed the GSN-LMU’s selection procedure (for further information about the application, please click here)

-The 3-year PhD position starts in October 2017 or latest in January 2018.
+The 3-year PhD position starts in October 2018.
 It is part of a dedicated doctoral research training group (RTG 2175) at the Graduate School of Systemic Neurosciences of LMU Munich.

 For more information, please contact: email@example.com